-When I’m not writing I work as a software architect, which is a euphemism for a middle-aged computer programmer.
+When I’m not writing I work as a software architect, which is a nice way of saying I’m a computer programmer.
 Writing code and writing fiction have a lot in common.
 That may sound odd but both are creative processes that require iteration (rewriting) until they ‘work’.

 I’ve also been known to sleep from time to time, although the lure of a blank page may wake me from a deep slumber.